balmiusf/minecraft-kube/README.md

 # Minecraft on Kubernetes

 Running Minecraft Server in Kubernetes using a custom docker image.
-In this repository you will find a custom docker image that has is hosted on dockerhub and kubernetes yaml files for a Minecraft Server.
+In this repository you will find a custom docker image (located under /docker) that has is also hosted on dockerhub (https://hub.docker.com/r/balmiusf/mcserver) and kubernetes yaml files for a Minecraft Server.

 Tested on Minikube and Google Kubernetes Engine (GKE).